euro-hpc-pl/SpinGlassPEPS.jl/docs/src/index.md

 If you use `SpinGlassPEPS` for academic research and wish to cite it, please use the following paper:

 K. Jałowiecki, K. Domino, A. M. Dziubyna, M. M. Rams, B. Gardas and Ł. Pawela, *“SpinGlassPEPS.jl: software to emulate quantum annealing processors”*

+## Contributing
+Contributions are always welcome:
+* Please report any issues and bugs that you encounter in Issues
+* Questions about `SpinGlassPEPS.jl` can be asked by directly opening up an Issue on its GitHub page
+* If you plan to contribute new features, extensions, bug fixes, etc, please first open an issue and discuss the feature with us.

+!!! info "Report the bug"
+    Filling an issue to report a bug, counterintuitive behavior, or even to request a feature is extremely valuable in helping us prioritize what to work on, so don't hestitate.